Cape Breton-Style Deviled Eggs

 - Mayonnaise: Full-fat mayo provides richness, while low-fat versions can make the filling less velvety.
 Any full-fat mayo will work.

 - Red Onion (optional): Adds a mild crunch and a bit of sharpness to contrast the creamy filling.
-It’s not traditionally used in Cape Breton, in my experience, but it’s a great addition if you like an onion.
+In my experience, it’s not traditionally used in Cape Breton, but it’s a great addition if you like an onion.

-- Salt: Start with a small amount and adjust to taste.
-Every deviled egg I’ve had at gatherings has been on the cusp of too salty—but never quite over the line.
+- Salt: Every deviled egg I’ve had in Cape Breton teeters on the edge of too salty—but never crosses the line.
+Add at your discretion.

 Ingredient Substitutions

-- Black Pepper: White pepper can be used for a milder flavor or omitted entirely.
+- Black Pepper: White pepper can be used for a milder flavour or omitted entirely.

-- Chives: A sprinkle of paprika is often used as a garnish, but I love a pop of green.
-Green onions or fresh dill are good substitutes for chives.
-Parsley also works well.
+- Chives: A sprinkle of paprika is a classic garnish, but I love a pop of green.
+Green onions or fresh dill are good substitutes for chives, and parsley also works well.

-- Dijon Mustard: ½ teaspoon of mustard powder can mimic the flavor of Dijon.
-Yellow-prepared mustard, wholegrain, or brown mustard also works.
+- Dijon Mustard: Half a teaspoon of mustard powder can mimic the flavour of Dijon mustard.
+Yellow-prepared mustard, wholegrain mustard, or brown mustard also works.

 - Mayonnaise: Make my homemade pesto mayo or bang bang sauce and use them instead of the mayonnaise.
 You can also use Miracle Whip, Kewpie mayo, or any other mayo-like condiment you like.

-- Red Onion: Shallots are a great alternative with a similar but milder bite.
+- Red Onion: Shallots are a great alternative.

 Recipe Variations